AntikoreDev/vimp/README.md

 }
 ```

+## Legal Advice
+Both repo and compiled binary includes an ffmpeg compiled binary from gyan.dev, if you're concerned about third-party intellectual property...
+I would be concerned on what are your priorities.
+Are you Nintendo?

 ## Download
 Go to Releases Tab and download the latest compiled binary or build it yourself (using [GameMaker](https://store.steampowered.com/app/1670460/GameMaker/))